 Peter affirms that "first," before we proceed to enter the road of understanding, there is something that must be settled in our hearts.
 No prophecy, in any sense, had its origin with man.
-Prophecy, or Scripture, is not the product of human interpretation - that is, the prophets did not receive a vision or a mere outline of truth, then figure it out for himself - not "of any private interpretation."
-Further, no prophecy came because men wanted it to come - "not by the will of man."
-Particularly regarding His salvation, God spoke through "holy men" - and only "holy men" - who were, in their speaking and writing, "carried along by the Holy Spirit" (NIV).
+Prophecy, or Scripture, is not the product of human interpretation - that is, the prophet did not receive a vision or a mere outline of truth, then figure it out for himself - not "of any private interpretation."
+Further, no prophecy came because men wanted it to come -"not by the will of man."
+Particularly regarding His salvation, God spoke through "holy men" - and only "holy men" - who were, in their speaking and writing, "carried along by the Holy Spirit."
+NIV

-It is written that Israel could not steadfastly gaze upon the glory that attended the giving of the Old Covenant (2 Cor 3:13).
+It is written that Israel could not steadfastly gaze upon the glory that attended the giving of the Old Covenant.
 Their eyes were not adapted to such splendor.
 However, the case with believers is much different.
 They MUST gaze at the glory associated with the New Covenant in order to be advantaged by it.
 The promise is that, if they "turn to the Lord," instead of away from Him as Israel did, the obscuring veil that is upon their heart will be taken away.
 That is a Divine commitment, and there is not the slightest chance that it will fail of fulfillment!
 As Peter said, the day will dawn, and the Day Star will rise in your heart - what God desires us to see will be seen.
 To put it another way, we will grasp the message being sent to us from heaven.
-It will dawn upon us what the Lord is saying doing through Christ Jesus.
+It will dawn upon us what the Lord is doing through Christ Jesus.
 In the process, we ourselves will be changed by the glory of what we see.
-As it is written, "But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord (2 Cor 3:18).

-THE LORD IS THAT SPIRIT, #1
+THE LORD IS THAT SPIRIT

-"Now the Lord is that Spirit . . . " Other versions read, "Now the Lord is the Spirit" (NASB), "Now the Lord is the Spirit who gives them life" (LIVING), "the Spirit is 'the Lord" (IE), "Now by 'the Lord' is meant the Spirit" (Weymouth), "Now the Lord means the Spirit" (Williams), and "the Lord means the Spirit" (Montgomery).
+" 17a Now the Lord is that Spirit . . . " Other versions read, "Now the Lord is the Spirit, "NASB "Now the Lord" is the Spirit who gives them life," LIVING "the Spirit is 'the Lord,'" E "Now by 'the Lord' is meant the Spirit, "Weymouth "Now the Lord means the Spirit," Williams and standpoint of appropriation, it speaks of

+"the Lord means the Spirit."
+Montgomery